I'm Talking: 1988–2017: After I'm Talking

 In March 2018 Bear Witness was re-released with additional tracks, and the band started an official YouTube channel.
 The album was re-mastered for vinyl, cd, and digital download.

 On 16 October 2018, the members of I'm Talking announced their return to the stage in 2019 as the supporting act for Bryan Ferry's Australian tour, between February and April.
 The reformed lineup consists of five of the seven original members: Goodge, Hogarth, Charlesworth, Ceberano, and Abeyratne.
 Ian Cox and Cameron Newman did not return due to personal commitments.
 The group also have not ruled out about whether they'll record or perform any new material beyond that.
 About the reunited group, Ceberano stated that she was "very excited about performing with I'm Talking again after so many years," adding that "[t]he music still sounds so great – fans are gonna love it!"Kate Ceberano: "I never thought this would happen." from News.com (18 October 2018) On 9 November 2018, the group performed an acoustic set of cover songs during a segment on Myf Warhurst's ABC Radio program.
 The group later performed a special concert for their fans in Melbourne on 11 February 2019, which received great reviews.
-On 15 February 2019, the group released a live album titled Dyin' to Be Dancin, which was recorded between 1984-1986.
+On 15 February 2019, the group released a live album titled Dyin' to Be Dancin, which was recorded between 1984–1986.
 With the success of the reunion and renewed interest from its fan base, the members have already signaled intentions to do more shows and possibly work on new music in the future.
 In July 2019, the group released new remixes for the songs "It's Over" (an album track on Bear Witness) and "Cry Me a River" (originally a b-side on the single "Love Don't Live Here Anymore").

 In February 2020, the group released a 6-track remix single of "Holy Word".
+They appear to have been inactive since then, and the band's Instagram account was deleted at an unspecified point in time during the early 2020s.